romainbrette/holypipette/docs/manipulator.rst

 Withdraw
 ^^^^^^^^
-The ``withdraw`` method moves the first axis to its upper endpoint.
+The `~.CalibratedUnit.withdraw` method moves the first axis to its upper endpoint.
 This presupposes that the two endpoints have been previously identified.

 Focus
 ^^^^^
-The ``focus`` method moves the microscope Z axis so that the tip is in focus.
+The `~.CalibratedUnit.focus` method moves the microscope Z axis so that the tip is in focus.
 This does not use an autofocus but rather the calibration system (so the manipulator must be correctly calibrated for this to work).

-Save move
+Safe move
 ^^^^^^^^^
-The ``safe_move`` method moves the manipulator to a target point, with a trajectory that aims at minimizing mechanical interaction with the tissue.
+The `~.CalibratedUnit.safe_move` method moves the manipulator to a target point, with a trajectory that aims at minimizing mechanical interaction with the tissue.
 It also essentially removes the pipette from the field of view during the approach, which could be helpful if tracking the cell.